Triple Eight Racing: GT racing

 Triple Eight made their debut into Sports car racing during the 2013 British GT season.
 They prepared and ran a pair of BMW Z4 GT3 cars in a joint venture with Optimum Motorsport and entered the championship as 888Optimum.
 The team did well in their first year, securing several podium positions as well as two pole positions at Brands Hatch and Donington Park, with their experienced driver parings of Joe Osborne & Lee Mowle and Daniel Brown & Steve Tandy.

 Triple Eight continued racing during the 2014 British GT season, using the BMWs.
 However, whilst they retained Joe Osborne & Lee Mowle, they added the new pairing of Derek Johnston and Luke Hines.
 Towards the end of the season, Warren Hughes and Jody Firth joined the team in a third Z4.
 The team finished the year 7th in the team's championship, 2 places behind the debut years finishing position, with Derek Johnston being the highest placed driver finishing 14th.

 Triple Eight also entered select rounds of the 2014 Blancpain Endurance Series season and the British-based GT Cup Championship.
 In the Blancpain Endurance Series, Ryan Ratcliffe joined Lee Mowle and Derek Johnston for the 3 Hours of Silverstone, retiring after 16 minutes, where as Jody Firth and Warren Hughes were joined by Alexander Sims for the 1000 km Nürburgring finishing a respectable ninth, only two laps behind the race winner.

 British GT results

 Formula Renault BARC

 In 2010 Triple 8 teamed up with Uniq to enter a single car into the Formula Renault BARC championship, under the Uniq Racing with 888 name.
 They entered this series to gain experience for expansion into other series in 2011, particularly series which support the BTCC.
 Malaysian driver Sazlan Sirajudin drove the car at all six meetings, with 10th being his best finish at Silverstone.
 He finished the season 16th overall.

 Series results

 Porsche Carrera Cup GB and Ginetta GT Supercup

 Triple Eight announced that they were going to run at least two cars in the 2011 Porsche Carrera Cup Great Britain and that they were going to enter the 2011 Ginetta GT Supercup season.
-Howerever, they failed to enter any races in both championships.
+However, they failed to enter any races in both championships.